-She needs a real listener, but good listeners are all to few.
+She needs a real listener, but good listeners are all too few.

-It has been a lifelong battle, this seeking for real listener.
-It is a battle that she fought daily, yearly … almost forever.
+It has been a lifelong battle, this seeking for a real listener.
+It is a battle that she fought daily, yearly… almost forever.

 Sarah was not the lovely young sexy thing that she used to be.
 Her youth had passed away, yet the essence of her still lived in spirit.
 Her maiden looks might have run away, but she was not truly bothered with this.
 What she now has–the experience and the wisdom–seems better to her than the ability to lead a young man around with the sexy sway of her hips as she could do in the past.